tybor/nextgen-gallery-voting/readme.txt

 Tested up to: 3.5.2
 Stable tag: 2.6

-Adds the ability for users to vote and rate your NextGEN v1.x Galleries and Images.
+Adds the ability for users to vote and rate your NextGEN Images.
 Simple options give you the ability to limit who can vote on what.

 == Description ==
-**PLEASE NOTE: This plugin is intended for use with NextGEN Gallery version 1.x.
-It has not been tested on version 2** I will be testing and releasing a version compatibile with NGG v2 in due course.
+**PLEASE NOTE:** This plugin was written for NextGEN Gallery 1.x, but recently NGG have released version 2.x.

-This plugin adds the ability for users to vote on NextGEN Galleries and Images.
+I am working on bringing all the voting features up to date, but currently only the **Image** options work with NGG 2.x

 = Features =

-* Individually enable or disabled per gallery or image
+* Individually enable or disabled per image
 * Choose if registered and logged in users can vote
-* Allow a user to vote as often as they want, or just once per gallery/image
+* Allow a user to vote as often as they want, or just once per image
 * Show or hide the results from your users
 * Choose from 3 ratings types: 1-5 Stars, 1-10 Drop Down, or Like/Dislike